Nodes of Resistance

 Iulia Toma (n.
 1974, Romania) is an intermedia artist who works with the means of aesthetic expression through textile, as well as with photography, installation, text and performance.
 Recently she has been focusing on social issues that she expresses in her own individual way: feminism, women’s rights, interpersonal relations of closed communities, the materiality of urban living, social justice etc. Toma builds a personal discourse that is expressively and aesthetically organised in visual and activist orientations, every time trying to place the balance between message and material at an ever increasingly elaborate level.
 She teaches in the Department of Art & Design, Textile section at the National University of Arts Bucharest, her pedagogical and artistic activity coming together into a harmonious mix.
 Among her recent exhibitions are: in 2019 “Displacement and Togetherness” (group show, Cultuurcentrum Strombeek Grimbergen, Belgium, part of the Europalia Arts Festival Romania), Art Encounters Biennial 3rd edition (group show, Timișoara, Romania), “After the Canal, there was only ‘our’ world” (group show, City Gallery – Mestna galerija, Ljubljana), 2018 “At Different Angles” (group show, MNAC – The National Museum of Contemporary Art, Bucharest), 2017 “In situ, B5 Studio” (group show part of ArtEncounters Timișoara, Romania), 2016 “Dura-Europos” (solo show, Ivan Gallery, Bucharest), 2015 “Mapping Bucharest: Art, Memory, and Revolution 1916-2016” (group show, Vienna Biennale 2015, MAK Vienna), “Twilled Connections” (group show at tranzit.ro, Bucharest).

-The exhibition can be visited until November 10, Wednesday to Saturday, 12-18, with a recommended previous appointment.
+The exhibition can be visited until November 27 by appointment only.
 Due to the context generated by the COVID-19 pandemic, the gallery visit will be according to the rules established by the Ministerial Order applicable at the time of the visit.